University of The Arts London. London College of Fashion. Autumn term 2014, dates tbc.

 Observed the way these colourful people hand tuft cloth for the making of their crafts in conjuction with local artists.

-Invited to be part of Sustinendi, a webiste dedicated to sustainable issues affecting our ecosystems and society.
+Invited to be part of Sustinendi, a company dedicated to sustainable issues affecting our ecosystems and society.

 Invited to exhibit ”Bougainvillea Shibori” during 8iss in the Newbeat/Energy Nexus: Wearable Art travelling exhibition.
 Hong Kong Polytechnic between December 28th-January 2nd 2012.
 The exhibition will later be hosted by Foshan Municipal Bureau of Culture, Guangdung Province between February 11th-17th, 2012.